Frequently Asked Questions

 HOW ARE CHARTER SCHOOLS HELD ACCOUNTABLE?

 Charter public schools are academically accountable in two ways.
 We are held accountable by our authorizer and, most importantly, by the families we serve.
 We defined our academic goals when we submitted our charter petition.
 To be authorized, the goals must be rigorous, and to stay open, we must demonstrate that students are reaching our academic goals.
-We were recently renewed for another 5 years based on our academic achievements without conditions, the best possible outcome for a charter renewal process.
+We are required to re-certify every 5 years, and receive approval to continue based on our academic achievements.
+Our last re-certification was granted in early 2025, with full approval and authorization from the SUNY Board, and included the authorization to open a middle school.

 DO NEW ROOTS STUDENTS HAVE TO MEET NEW YORK STATE GRADUATION REQUIREMENTS?